 - Search for public photos of you that are tagged with your name on your friends' pages.
 Ask them to remove the ones of you that might look unprofessional.

 Prepare For Job Interviews

 - Practice giving answers to the most commonly asked interview questions

-- Put together responses to difficult questions you might be asked (such as “why are you naked on your Hi5!
-Profile?”)
+- Put together responses to difficult questions you might be requested (such as "why are you naked on your Hi5!
+Profile?")